Broad Recommender System: An Efficient Nonlinear Collaborative Filtering Approach: Conclusions and Future Work

-In this paper, we have proposed a new neural network based recommender system called Broad Collaborative Filtering (BroadCF).
-Compared with the existing DNNs-based recommendation algorithms, the proposed BroadCF algorithm is also able to capture the nonlinear relationship between users and items, and hence generate very satisfactory recommendation performance.
-However, the superiority of BroadCF is that it is very efficient compared with the DNNs-based methods, i.e., it consumes relatively very short training time and only requires relatively small amount of data storage, in particular trainable parameter storage.
-The main advantage lies in designing a data preprocessing procedure to convert the original rating data into the form of (Rating collaborative vector, Rating one-hot vector), which is then feed into the very efficient BLS for rating prediction.
-Extensive experiments conducted on seven benchmark datasets have confirmed the superiority of the proposed model, including both prediction performance and running cost.
+In this paper, we have developed a novel neural network based recommendation method called Broad Collaborative Filtering (BroadCF).
+Compared with the existing DNNs-based recommendation methods, the proposed BroadCF method is also able to capture the nonlinear relationships in the user-item pairs, and hence can generate very satisfactory prediction performance.
+However, the superiority of BroadCF is that it is much more efficient than the DNNs-based methods, \textit{i.e.}, it consumes relatively very short training time and only requires relatively small amount of data storage, in particular trainable parameter storage.
+The main advantage lies in designing a data preprocessing procedure to convert the original rating data into the form of (Rating collaborative vector, Rating), which is then feed into the very efficient BLS for rating prediction.
+Extensive experiments have been conducted on seven datasets and the results have confirmed the superiority of the proposed model, including both prediction performance and running cost.